The History of Trauayle

-The History of Travel (printed between 1555 – 1599) is a collection of travel writings published and printed by Richard Jugge (1514 – 1577).
-Its full title is The history of trauayle in the VVest and East Indies, and other countreys lying eyther way, towardes the fruitfull and ryche Moluccaes : As Moscouia, Persia, Arabia, Syria, Ægypte, Ethiopia, Guinea, China in Cathayo, and Giapan : vvith a discourse of the Northwest passage.
+The History of Travel (printed between 1555 and 1599) is a collection of travel writings published and printed by Richard Jugge (1514–1577).
+Its full title is The history of trauayle in the West and East Indies, and other countreys lying eyther way, towardes the fruitfull and ryche Moluccaes : As Moscouia, Persia, Arabia, Syria, Ægypte, Ethiopia, Guinea, China in Cathayo, and Giapan : vvith a discourse of the Northwest passage.
 The work records exploration narratives by sailors and explorers during the Age of Exploration.

 Contents

 The work contains European exploration fiction (mostly Spanish and Italian accounts) which details narratives of seafarers and merchants who travelled between the 14th and 16th centuries, including Sebastian Münster, translated into English, editions of Oviedos' De la natural hystoria de las Indias (Of the natural history of the Indies), Antonio Pigafetta's Primo viaggio intorno al globo terraqueo (First trip around the terraqueous globe), Peter of Anglerias' Decades 1-3 of De orbe novo decades (Decades of the New World), and Giacomo Gastaldi's Debate and stryfe betweene the Spanyards and Portugales appear detailing some of the dominant traffick routes of the European powers.
 The territories visited included the West and East Indies, Moscovia, the Middle East, Egypt, Ethiopia, Guinea, China and Japan.

 The text was still in circulation by the early 17th century and was printed in London by Richard Jugge in 1577.
 The text was a follow up edition of Richard Eden's travel work Decades of the Newe Worlde.
 The text was later put into Elizabethan compendiums by Richard Hakluyt in his Principall Navigations, Voiages, Traffiques and Discoueries of the English Nation (1589 and 1599).
 Some editions contain woodcut diagrams and historiated initial and floriated detailing.